-The decision-maker may revoke the determination at any time, based on changed facts or circumstances or other good cause by providing advance written notice to the requestor.
+The decision-maker may revoke the determination at any time by written notice, based on changed facts or circumstances or other good cause, by providing advance written notice to the requestor.
 The written notice shall specify the changed facts or circumstances or other good cause that warrants revocation of the advance written determination.